bikeshaving/crank/website/guides/07-lifecycles.md

 Crank uses generator functions rather than hooks or classes to define component lifecycles.
 Internally, this is achieved by calling the `next`, `return` and `throw` methods of the returned generator object as components are mounted, updated and unmounted from the element tree.
 As a developer, you can use the `yield`, `return`, `try`, `catch`, and `finally` keywords within your generator components to take full advantage of the generator’s natural lifecycle.

-## Returning
+## Returning Values

-Usually, you’ll yield in generator components so that they can continue to respond to updates, but you may want to also `return` a final state.
-Unlike function components, which are called and returned once for each update, once a generator component returns, it will never update again.
+In most generator components, you will yield children within a loop so that they can continue to respond to updates.
+However, you may also want to return a final state.
+Unlike function components, which are called and returned once for each update, once a generator component returns, its rendered value is final, and the component will never update again.

 ```jsx
 function *Stuck({message}) {